ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

 OS and Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 34.18 seconds
 ```
-Based on the scan results we can port `22,80,443` are open, nmap also gives us SAN results indicating additional hostnames used by SSL-Certificate, so lets just add them to our host file and start with Port `80 & 443` enumeration.
+Based on the scan results we can port see `22,80,443` are open, nmap also gives us SAN results indicating additional hostnames used by SSL-Certificate, so lets just add them to our host file and start with Port `80 & 443` enumeration.

 ```shell
 cfx:  ~/Documents/htb/travel